 - 3. Flat markers are to be flat on top and set level with the ground so that a lawnmower can pass safely over them and shall be set by employees of the Cemetery, at the expense of the Interment Rights Holder, on payment of the fee provided in the Price List. - 4.
-Each single lot may be marked on the ground with a flat marker only, unless otherwise designated as an upright monument section.

-- 5. One marker may be placed at each grave in addition to the monument.
+Each single lot may be marked on the ground with a flat marker only, unless otherwise designated as an upright monument section. - 5.
+One marker may be placed at each grave in addition to the monument.
 The marker shall be placed just in front of the monument and shall not exceed 30.48 cm x 50.8 cm (12" x 20"). - 6.
 Any flat marker that exceeds the standard width of 30.48 cm (12 inches) can only be installed after a full interment has taken place. - 7.
 The minimum thickness for all flat markers including footstones is 10.16 cm (4 inches). - 8.
 All markers and monuments shall be constructed of bronze or granite.
 The bottom bed of all bases and markers shall be cut level and true. - 9.
 Temporary Wooden Crosses: Interment Rights Holders wishing to temporarily place a wooden cross on a lot or grave must first visit the cemetery office and sign a Temporary Wooden Cross agreement with the cemetery.
-Temporary Wooden Crosses are only to be laid on the ground until the cemetery provides a temporary marker, free of charge.
-Once the temporary marker has been placed, cemetery staff will remove the wooden crosses and place them in a designated area for families to retrieve.
+Temporary Wooden Crosses are permitted to be placed on the plot for a maximum of 40 days.
+At the Next of Kin's request a Temporary Marker can be ordered free of charge to be placed on the plot for 8 months.
+After 40 days cemetery staff will remove the wooden cross and place them in a designated area for families to retrieve.
+The Cemetery does not provide the wooden cross.